julelang/manual/src/compiler/specific-programming.md

 example_linux.jule
 ```

+### Test Files

+You can use file annotation for test files.
+See [Test Files](/debugging/testing/writing-tests#test-files) section of the manual.

 ## The `build` Directive

 The `build` directive is a top directive that includes the source code file in the build based on the evaluation result using directive expressions.
 For more information about expressions, you can read the [Directive Expressions](/compiler/directives#directive-expressions) section.